Budgets and Deficits Reading with Questions | Student Handouts

 Directions: Read the text above, then answer the questions below.

 Click here to print this worksheet.
-Answers will vary.
+Answers are in bold above.